 This course is developed as a foundation course and includes an introduction to problem behaviours and aggression however it is not specialised on this subject.
 Further study in the area of Canine Behaviour would be necessary in order to specialise.

 - You have some practical experience with dogs.

-- You can commit to Saturday morning sessions over 3 months – see dates below.
+- You can commit to Saturday afternoon sessions over 3 months – see dates below.

-- You are able to attend classes at Pretoria Chinese School, 894 Halse St, Wingate Park, Pretoria, 0153
+- You are able to attend classes at 894 Halse St, Wingate Park, Pretoria, 0153

 - You have additional time to read the subject specific literature and prepare your assignments.

 - You have a dog to work with on practical assignments at home.

 - Your computer needs the following requirements: Windows 7-10 or Mac OS x, Internet connection – broadband or wireless(3g or 4g/LTE), speakers and microphone, webcam or built-in.

 - Nurtures approach to behaviour